HeardLibrary/workshops/Makerspaces/makerspaces.md

 Lots!
 The founding principles of makerspaces align directly with the goals for the future of libraries (see list below).
 Both libraries and makerspaces prioritize experience, idea exchange, collaboration, creative initiative, and the value of adaptability.
-Changes in technologiesand educational design have helped teachers, instructors, universities, and informal learning centers realize that our spaces should be **transformational**,not transactional.
-"We are transitioning from a product-based economy to an experience-based one...Libraries will transition from a center of information,to a center of culture ([DaVinci Institute on the Future of Libraries](http://www.davinciinstitute.com/papers/the-future-of-libraries/))."
+Changes in technologies and educational design have helped teachers, instructors, universities, and informal learning centers realize that our spaces should be **transformational**, not transactional.
+"We are transitioning from a product-based economy to an experience-based one...Libraries will transition from a center of information, to a center of culture ([DaVinci Institute on the Future of Libraries](http://www.davinciinstitute.com/papers/the-future-of-libraries/))."
   * Experience
   * Discover